benjamindkilleen/latens/README.md

-% Latens
+# Latens

-An Unsupervised Learning approach to uniform sampling.
+An Unsupervised Learning approach to active learning.

-# Installation
+## Installation

-# Demo
+## Demo